Homework for the upcoming week

 Agenda:

-If your student is absent, please follow the agenda on my website
+If your student is absent, please follow the agenda on my website.

-4th Quarter Report (Biography Report): DUE, May 10th
+4th Quarter Report (Biography Report): DUE, Thursday, May 22nd

-Catapult Competition: Thursday, May 30th: Please only bring in catapults and marshmallows the day of the competition.
+Catapult Competition: Thursday, May 29th: Please only bring in catapults and marshmallows the day of the competition.

 This is a fast, fun, and easy activity to build together with your child!
 We learned about the Middle Ages this year, so it seems appropriate to build a medieval invention.
 Each student can make one catapult and bring it to school for a fun and friendly competition.